Karthik-bhogi/Python-Codes/README.md

 19. A teacher is conducting a camp for a group of five children.
 Based on their performance and behavior during the camp, the teacher rewards them with chocolates.<br>
     Write a Python function to<br>
-    1. Find the total number of chocolates received by all the children put together.<br>
-    Assume that each child is identified by an id and it is stored in a tuple and the number of chocolates given to each child is stored in a list.<br>
+    1. Find the total number of chocolates received by all the children put together.
+Assume that each child is identified by an id and it is stored in a tuple and the number of     chocolates given to each child is stored in a list.
-    2. The teacher also rewards a child with few extra chocolates for his/her best conduct during the camp.<br>
+    2. The teacher also rewards a child with few extra chocolates for his/her best conduct during the camp. <br>
-    If the number of extra chocolates is less than 1, an error message "Extra chocolates is less than 1", should be displayed.<br>
+    3. If the number of extra chocolates is less than 1, an error message "Extra chocolates is less than 1", should be displayed.<br>
-    If the given child Id is invalid, an error message "Child id is invalid" should be displayed.
+    4. If the given child Id is invalid, an error message "Child id is invalid" should be displayed.
 Otherwise, the extra chocolates provided for the child must be added to         his/her existing number of chocolates and display the list containing the total number of chocolates received by each child.<br>